grzegorzorlowski/word-repeater/.ai/list-flashcards-endpoint-implementation-plan.md

 2. **Authentication**: Middleware validates the JWT token.
 The authenticated user context is passed via the request (e.g., `context.locals.supabase`).
 3. **Query Parameter Validation**:
    - Validate and parse query parameters (page, limit, source, status).
-   - Apply defaults for missing parameters.
+   - Apply defaults for missing parameters (page=1, limit=10).
    - Ensure page >= 1, limit between 1 and 100.
    - Validate source is either "ai_generated" or "manual" if provided.
-   - Validate status is either "active" or "pending".
+   - Validate status is either "active" or "pending" if provided.
 4. **Business Logic & Data Retrieval**:
    - Pass validated parameters to a dedicated flashcard list service.
    - Service builds database query with filters and pagination.
+   - Query ALWAYS excludes soft-deleted flashcards (deleted_at IS NULL).
    - Query includes:
      - Filter by user_id (from authenticated user)
+     - Always filter: deleted_at IS NULL (soft-deleted flashcards are never returned)
-     - Filter by deleted_at (null for active, not null for deleted)
+     - Filter by source column if source parameter provided
-     - Filter by metadata.source if source parameter provided
+     - Filter by status column if status parameter provided
      - Apply pagination (offset and limit)
      - Get total count for pagination metadata
 5. **Response Composition**: